cmazakas/liburing/liburing-rs/docs/io_uring_unregister_personality.md

-Unregister a personality from io_uring.
+Unregister a personality from io_uring

 # DESCRIPTION